Etienne Maurice Falconet

 Etienne Maurice Falconet (1716-1791)

 The eminent 18th century French sculptor Etienne Maurice Falconet, arguably one of the more critically underrated artists of the period, leaned towards a rococo style of working, especially in his nudes.
-He was however capable of producing great works of Baroque art, such as his Monument to Peter the Great ("The Bronze Horseman") (1766-78, Decembrist Square, St Petersburg).
+He was however capable of producing heroic works of great drama, such as his famous equestrian statue Monument to Peter the Great ("The Bronze Horseman") (1766-78), arguably the greatest piece of Petrine Art in St Petersburg.
 Even his nudes, which are best appreciated in their marble forms, convey a thoughtful impression, instead of the typically frivolous air of mainstream rococo.
 See for example Bather (1757, Louvre, Paris), and Flora (1770, Hermitage Museum, St Petersburg).
-A writer on art as well as a sculptor, Falconet became director of sculpture at the Sevres porcelain factory and later director of the French Academy of Fine Arts.
+Falconet became director of sculpture at the Sevres porcelain factory and later director of the French Academy of Fine Arts.
 Falconet's chief rival was the more classically inclined Jean-Baptiste Pigalle (1714-1785).
 Between them, Falconet and Pigalle gave France an ascendancy in European sculpture which it maintained until the French Revolution (1789).

 BEST WORKS OF SCULPTURE